Ivan-Caballos/Ivan-Caballos.github.io/index.md

 ## About

-Electronics engineer with industrial test experience and a strong interest in precision analog control, embedded systems and RF-oriented technologies.
+I’m a Graduate Electronics Engineer with hands-on industrial test experience and a strong focus on analog hardware, embedded systems, and measurement-driven validation.

-Currently developing independent projects focused on constant-current laser drivers, ESP32-based distributed systems and measurement-driven hardware validation.

-Seeking opportunities in advanced electronics design environments, particularly within high-performance embedded, radar and laser systems development.
+My portfolio is built around real engineering work: constant-current laser driver development, photodiode signal-conditioning circuits, embedded sensing and display systems, and structured hardware verification.
+I’m particularly interested in roles where circuit behaviour must be understood, measured, debugged, and improved — especially in embedded electronics and laser/photonics-related systems.

 ---